Is COPD causing your headache?

 Other symptoms can occur from hypoxia, which may also happen at the same time as a COPD headache.
 These symptoms include an increase in your heart rate and blood pressure.
 You may also experience red or purple-toned skin spots from oxygen deprivation.

-Inhaled and oral steroids can help treat COPD by reducing inflammation and helping to prevent flare-ups.
-Doctors usually prescribe them for people with severe or frequent flare-ups, but long-term use can have adverse side effects.
-You should talk to your doctor about using these.
+Inhaled and oral steroids can help treat COPD by reducing inflammation and preventing flare-ups.
+Oral steroids are usually prescribed to people with severe or frequent flare-ups, but long-term use can have adverse side effects.

-Your doctor can prescribe antibiotics for lung and respiratory infections, such as bronchitis and pneumonia.
+Your doctor can prescribe antibiotics for lung and respiratory infections, like bronchitis and pneumonia.
 These infections can occur more frequently in people with COPD.
-Doctors usually give antibiotics for acute flare-ups, but don’t recommend using them for prevention.
+Antibiotics may help acute flare-ups, but aren’t recommended for prevention.

 - breathing exercises, such as those used in meditation and yoga